 Corrupted Memory Card

 When the customer wanted to copy all the raw photos to the computer, the Macbook did not recognize the card.
 He tried different computers and USB card readers, but no luck.
 He decided to take this card to professionals as the card contains important file systems.
-He found our company on Google and brought the SanDisk memory card to our lab for a risk-free evaluation.
+He found our company on Google and brought the SanDisk card for recovery to our lab.